 In the summer of 1999, the SLSA Grants Scheme was announced in the Socio-Legal Newsletter.
 From the start, it was a great success and has continued to attract applications from across the breadth of socio-legal studies from both junior and senior academics.
-Originally amounting to £5000 per year, the fund was increased to £8000 in 2004, to £10,000 in 2010 and now the Grants Subcommittee can award up to £25,000.
-In January 2013, in response to the number of applications from postgraduate students, the SLSA Executive agreed to create a PhD Fieldwork Grant, with separate selection criteria, under the general umbrella of the grants scheme.
+The Fieldwork Grants – with separate selection criteria – were added in January 2013 under the general umbrella of the grants scheme – in response to the number of applications from postgraduate students.
 The scheme's aim in both cases is to support work for which other funding sources are not available and to encourage socio-legal research initiatives in a practical way.
+Originally amounting to £5000 per year, the total fund now stands at £15,000.

 - Roll of honour: full list of past grantholders and project titles.